dhyeythumar/BoatAttack-with-ML-Agents-build-versions/README.md

             </td>
         </tr>
     </table>
-    Check out the above youtube video on "<ins>Navigation strategies learned by an ML-Agent</ins>" on a custom environment made with Unity Engine.
+    Check out the above youtube video on "Navigation strategies learned by an ML-Agent" on a custom environment made with Unity Engine.
 </p>

 ## Environment Details